stimpy77/mmmeld/README.md

 Audio or image or video can come from local file or from YouTube URL.
 Multiple images can be provided to create a slideshow.

-If a video asset is referenced, only the video is used from that asset, not the audio.
+If a video asset is referenced for the "image", only the video is used from that asset, not the audio.
 If multiple videos are provided, they are treated as a sequence and looped.

 If images and videos are provided, ..
 LOL well good luck and have fun.